shelljs/shelljs/README.md

 grep('GLOBAL_VARIABLE', '*.js');
 ```

-Reads input string from given `file`s and returns a string containing all lines of the
+Reads input string from given files and returns a string containing all lines of the
 file that match the given `regex_filter`.